-This partial provisional audit has been undertaken to establish the level of preparedness of Metlifecare Gulf Rise to accept residents into the facility.
-The dual-purpose and secure dementia care suites will be operated under an aged-related residential care (ARRC) contract with residents entering into an occupation right agreement (ORA).
-Metlifecare has employed a village manager who will oversee the adjacent retirement village, supported by a nurse manager who is a registered nurse with aged-care experience, who will oversee day-to-day management of the care facility.
+This partial provisional audit has been undertaken to establish the level of preparedness of Metlifecare Oakridge to accept residents into the facility.
+The dual-purpose and secure memory care suites will be operated under age-related residential care (ARRC) contracts, with residents entering into an occupation right agreement (ORA).
+Metlifecare has employed an acting care manager who is a registered nurse with aged-care experience to oversee day-to-day management of the care facility until a facility or nurse manager is employed.